Data Types and Access Specifiers in VB .Net

 • Implicit conversion:

 • The VB .Net compiler allows this conversion to take place when the Option Strict switch is off, otherwise may arise error.
 This switch tells the compiler whether or not to perform strict type checking otherwise a design-time error is displayed.
-This switch is set on or off by putting at the beginning of our program.
+This switch is set on or off by putting it at the beginning of our program.

 • For example –